unionai-oss/unionml/docs/source/index.md

       ---
       ```

-      Start the server, assuming the `unionml` app is in a `main.py` script
+      Start the server, assuming the UnionML app is in a `main.py` script

       ```{code-block} bash
-      unionml serve main:app --reload --model-path /tmp/model_object.pt
+      unionml serve app:app --reload --model-path /tmp/model_object.pt
       ```

    ```